 Specialist I (with Joel Yang)

-I worked on novel structures for colour printing near and at the diffraction limit.
+I worked on novel structures for 2D and 3D colour printing near and at the diffraction limit.

 Institute of High Performance Computing, A*STAR (2015 – 2016)

 Research Engineer (with Jason Png)

 I worked in the plasmonics and photonics group, supervised by Jason Png.
 My work fell into two broad categories.
 The first focused on understanding and designing metasurfaces using FDTD simulations.
 The second involved studying the properties, such as losses and birefringence, of nonlinear photonic waveguides of various geometries.
 I also co-supervised three high school student interns.

 Republic of Singapore Air Force (2010-2012)

 I was drafted into the military for two years.
 For the most part, I served in ground logistics at the Peace Prairie Detachment in Texas, a joint chinook detachment between the Republic of Singapore Air Force (RSAF) and the Texas Army National Guard.

 JR Ong, HS Chu, VH Chen, AY Zhu, P Genevet, Freestanding dielectric nanohole array metasurface for mid-infrared wavelength applications, Optics Letters 42 (13), 2639-2642 (2017).